theran/theran.github.io/2015-asci-practical.md

 * Your passport or European ID card
 * Your work contract
+* Your address in Finland
 * A confirmation of your tax status at home (e.g., a pay stub or tax return)
 * A confirmation that you have health insurance and social insurance in your home country

 Ask for a "progressive tax card" (there are [details on VERO's site][prog]).
 This can result in a much lower rate and can't increase it.
 Past interns have paid between 0-5% on the amount over the tax-exempt amount of 500€ or so.

 [vero]: http://vero.fi/
 [into]: http://intofinland.fi/